LeeZeHao/Kiki_Delivery_Docs/features/hardware/frame.md

 ---
 # Drone Frame

 The frame of the drone holds all other electrical and electronic components in place.

 It is made of custom 3D printed parts and an acrylic plate bottom chassis.
+The 3D printed parts were modelled in Autodesk Fusion 360 and printed using Creality Ender 3 printers, while the acrylic plate chassis was purchased along with the motors.

 The frame can be divided roughly into two sections: the top frame and the bottom frame.
 There is a scissor lift between the top and bottom part, allowing for the top half to be lifted. (see: Features -> Scissor Lift section)

 # Bottom Part

-The bottom part consists of a 3D printed frame on top of an acryllic chassis.
+The bottom part consists of a 3D printed frame on top of an acrylic chassis.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/d49dd713-1bca-49e8-a1be-1efb769ad2d6" border="10"/>
 </p>
 <p align="center">
 The drone taken apart.
-The two acryllic plates of the chassis (brown) are visible.
-The 3D printed frame (white) is fixed to the top plate of the chassis.
+The two acrylic plates of the chassis (brown) are visible.
 </p>

-The chassis provides mounting points for the 4 DC motors that provide locomotion.
-The
+The chassis is made of two acryllic plates, and provides mounting points for the 4 DC motors that provide locomotion.
+Motor drivers used for the locomotion motors also fit in this space.

+The 3D printed frame is fixed to the top plate of the chassis.
+It provides mounting points for the Raspberry Pi 5 microcomputer, the battery, and the